vippsas/vipps-psp-api/vipps-psp-api.md

 Every API call is authenticated and authorized based on the application Authorization token (JWT) and APIM subscription key (`Ocp-Apim-Subscription-Key`).

-The following headers are required in every API request to successfully authenticate every API call:
+Following headers are required to be there in every API request to successfully authenticate every API call.

 | Header Name | Header Value | Description |
 | :-------------------------- | :--------------------------- | :--------------------------------------------- |